 In 2015, I graduated from The University at Buffalo where I obtained my bachelor’s degree in Human Health Services.
 While being in Buffalo I volunteered at a non-profit organization that helped refugee moms adjust to American life while being pregnant.
 This opportunity allowed me to accompany moms during the prenatal visits and attend their hospital births.

 In 2016, I applied to Birthwise

-When hiring this midwife your care will not include a home birth experience but also prenatal, postnatal care for you and baby.
+When hiring this midwife your maternity care will include an assisted home birth experience, prenatal, and postnatal care for you and baby.

-Prenatal visits are encouraged During care I take the time to address your physical and emotional and spiritual needs to ensure that your overall pregnancy experience is one that you'll enjoy and learn from.
+Prenatal visits is a time for encouraged and education, during your care I take the time to address your physical, emotional and spiritual endeavors to ensure that your overall pregnancy experience is one that you'll enjoy and learn from.

 The life support that transported nutrients and oxygen to your baby is delivered soon after baby is born.
 Many cultures have their own practices surrounding the management of the placenta, IYABO service is dedicated to helping families aid the process of planting/burying, art work, creating tinctures, and the consumption of your placenta, whether it be encapsulation or raw form.

 Titilola graduated form a MEAC accredited midwifery school, then passed the NARM board exams which deems her to be a Certified professional Midwife CPM.
 Soon after became a licensed Midwife.

 Titilola is a CPM and is required to have current neonatal resuscitation certified.

 Yes, clients receiving care with this practice are entitled to a birth pool that can be used to give birth in.

 Depending on the emergency/complication, transferring to a hospital can be done via ambulance or car ride.
 The midwife will accompany parents for the transition.